kmlawson/skills-in-transnational-history/seminars.md

 Victor Olaya *Introduction to GIS* 2018 pp1-36, pp87-98
  - This is a wonderful short volume that covers a great deal of the basic terminology and concepts.
 Very affordable physical copy available for order online, or [various free formats here](https://volaya.github.io/gis-book/en/index.html))

-Nadine Schuurman *GIS: A Short Introduction* Ch 2 "GIS, Human Geography, and the Intellectual Territory Between Them" pp21-52
+Nadine Schuurman *GIS: A Short Introduction* Ch 2 "GIS, Human Geography, and the Intellectual Territory Between Them" pp21-52 (see Files)

 DEEP Ch 3 "Genealogies of Emplacement" pp54-71